Visitation Rights Lawyers

 The child visitation agreement of your divorce settlement describes how you and your ex-spouse will interact after the divorce with your children.
 Visitation agreements should meet the needs of you and your children after the divorce.
 When negotiating the terms of your visitation agreement, you want an experienced attorney to assist in obtaining an agreement.

 From our Frisco, Texas, law office, the family law attorneys at Megan B. Rachel provide skilled representation and counsel to clients needing assistance with matters such as divorce, custody and support, and modifications or enforcement of child support orders.
-Contact her for a FREE initial consultation.
+Contact her for an initial consultation.